veganaize/closure-compiler/Externs-For-Common-Libraries.md

 # Introduction

-If you know of a public externs file for a library you use not listed here, please add a comment.
-And it will  be added.
+If you know of a public externs file for a library you use not listed here, please go ahead and add it.

 A variety of API are supported here: https://github.com/google/closure-compiler/tree/master/contrib/externs